ExoFi-Labs/SP500/readme.md

     *   **Extreme Value Theory (EVT):**
         *   Calculates VaR and ES using the Generalized Pareto Distribution (GPD) fitted to the tail of portfolio losses.
         *   Displays GPD fit parameters (shape and scale).
-        *   User-adjustable threshold quantile for GPD fitting (via a slider).
+        *   User-adjustable threshold quantile for GPD fitting (via a slider in the "Threshold" section).
     *   **Risk Concentration:** Shows the portfolio's allocation across different GICS sectors.
 *   **Advanced Risk Modeling (Right Panel):**
+    *   **Threshold:** Contains a slider to adjust the quantile for EVT analysis.
     *   **Interactive Tail Plot (EVT):** Visualizes the histogram of excess losses over the selected threshold and the fitted GPD probability density function.
     *   **Copula Modeling Simulation:**
-        *   Transforms marginals to uniform.
-        *   Fits a Gaussian copula to model the dependence structure of asset returns.
-        *   Simulates joint returns and aggregates them by portfolio weights.
+        *   Displays the steps of the copula modeling process.
-        *   Estimates VaR and ES from the simulated portfolio returns.
+        *   Shows the calculated VaR and ES from the copula simulation.
 *   **Alerts:** Provides qualitative feedback and potential warnings based on the calculated risk metrics (e.g., high concentration, significant skewness/kurtosis, comparison of different VaR models).
 *   **Data Source:** Historical stock price data is fetched using `yfinance`.
 S&P 500 stock list is scraped from Wikipedia.